21 Best Commercial Chicken Breeds (For Eggs, Meat & Pet)

 • Save

-The eggs are large-sized and creamy to light brown.
-The hens start laying at around four months and continue for 1-1.5 years.
+The eggs are big and creamy to light brown in color.
+The hens start laying eggs when they are around four months old.
+They keep laying for one to one and a half years.

-The lifespan of the Sussex chicken is about 8-10 years.
-The price of a speckled Sussex chick varies depending on the source, but it can be as low as $2.75 from various hatcheries.
+The Sussex chicken lives for about eight to ten years.
+The price of a speckled Sussex chick can be low, around $2.75, from hatcheries.

 Australorp